ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 We'll continue to update this document as we progress through our investigation and implementation.

 Next steps:
+1. Implement the fix for the MockClaudeClient custom response issue.
-1. Run the updated test suite and analyze the new coverage report.
+2. Run the updated test suite and analyze the new coverage report.
-2. Based on the results, either continue adding tests or move on to investigating the next hypothesis.
+3. Based on the results, continue adding tests to improve overall coverage.